veillette/physics-book/contents/ch33TheFourBasicForces.md

-[[Figure 3]](#Figure3) is a Feynman diagram for the exchange of a virtual pion between a proton and a neutron representing the same interaction as in [[link]](../contents/ch33TheYukawaParticleAndTheHeisenbergUncertaintyPrincipleRevisited#import-auto-id1169737824808).
+[[Figure 3]](#Figure3) is a Feynman diagram for the exchange of a virtual pion between a proton and a neutron representing the same interaction as in [[The Yukawa Particle and the Heisenberg Uncertainty Principle Revisited]](../contents/ch33TheYukawaParticleAndTheHeisenbergUncertaintyPrincipleRevisited).
 Feynman diagrams are not only a useful tool for visualizing interactions at the quantum mechanical level, they are also used to calculate details of interactions, such as their strengths and probability of occurring.
 Feynman was one of the theorists who developed the